rvkennedy/rvkennedy/README.md

-I’m @rvkennedy, I’m interested in VR and real-time rendering.
+I’m @rvkennedy, I’m interested in VR, AI and real-time rendering.